cornejobarraza/expo-libvlc-player/README.md

 #### Can I use this library with older Expo SDK versions?

-Previous versions may be supported by configuring how the app is compiled.
+Previous versions may be supported by changing how you compile the app.

 #### Example app.json with config plugin